 The Academy continues to receive Governor Support Services provided by Sandwell Metropolitan Borough Council, the local authority.
-The Headteacher and Chief Finance Officer provide an initial governor induction.
+The Headteacher and Chief Finance Officer provide an Initial governor induction.
 Additional training is provided as required depending upon individual or collective need.
 External advice is commissioned where necessary.
 The Clerk to the Board of Trustees has completed the Clerk of Governors Development Programme.
-There was an external review of the Board of Trustees during 2022/23.
+There was an internal skills audit of the Board of Trustees during 2022/23 and an internal review during 2023/24.